osrn/lazy-ledger/README.md

     - added new indexes to the sqlite database<sup>(*)</sup>
     - increased block processing speed when blocks are being retrieved in real time by utilizing the current information available from the blockRepository rather than replaying the transactions happened since last block forged on top of the state last saved in the local sqlite database
     - fixed mainloop blocking when retrieving voter last balances from local db when processing a backlog of blocks with large number of voters
-    - fixed plan payperiod auto correction when out-of-bounds
+    - fixed plan payperiod out-of-bounds auto correction
     - fixed plan mincap creation issue while plan does not specify one
-    - added version information to boot time log messages
+    - added version information to boot time messages
     - package `delay-5.0.0` replaced with `node:timers/promises`
-    - cleanup obselete comments and dead code
+    - cleanup obsolete comments and code

 > <sup>(*)</sup> You may observe a prolonged plugin database boot duration during the first restart after the upgrade, due to creation of new indexes.